 Professor Richard Pywell, Centre for Ecology & Hydrology UK has completed the largest ever field experiment on the impacts of neonicotinoids, a group of insecticides, on the honeybee and two wild bee species.
-Richard is ready to answer your questions at a Reddit AMA on Monday 10th July 2017.
+Richard answered your questions at a Reddit AMA on Monday 10th July 2017.

 Richard is on our plant science panel.
 Previous AMAs with Professor Sarah O’ Connor and Professor Christine Raines on medicine from plants and GM wheat were also hugely popular, with hundreds of questions asked and answered.
 The AMA will start at 5pm (GMT) but feel free to submit questions in advance.